Khushalsarode/SkyScribe-Weather-Forecast-clitool/Readme.md

 - **User-Friendly Output**: The tool generates well-formatted and easy-to-read weather reports, ensuring a seamless user experience.
 - **Error Handling**: The code is equipped with robust error handling mechanisms to gracefully handle invalid parameters or API-related issues.
 - **Command-Line Interface**: SkyScribe is designed as a command-line tool, providing a streamlined and efficient workflow for weather forecasting.

+## Hackathon Project: Weather Forecasting Tool (Python)

+SkyScribe was created as part of a hackathon project with the goal of developing a weather forecasting tool that demonstrates the capabilities of Python programming, API integration, data parsing, and error handling.
+The project leverages the OpenWeatherMap API to fetch weather data for the specified cities and utilizes Python to parse and present the information to the user.

+### API: OpenWeatherMap

+SkyScribe integrates the OpenWeatherMap API to retrieve weather data.
+OpenWeatherMap is a widely used weather data provider that offers a comprehensive set of APIs to access current weather conditions, forecasts, and historical weather data.
+By leveraging this API, SkyScribe ensures accurate and up-to-date weather information for the specified cities.

+### GitHub Copilot

+During the hackathon project, the team utilized GitHub Copilot, an AI-powered code completion tool, to assist with various aspects of the development process.
+GitHub Copilot proved to be instrumental in suggesting API usage patterns, providing guidance on data parsing techniques, and offering error handling suggestions.
+Its intelligent code suggestions and autocomplete capabilities helped streamline the development workflow and improve overall productivity.

 ## Installation